 A Coastal Community member for the past 20 years, Terry has a keen interest in promoting the island region, thanks in part to his extensive travel industry experience and the 37 years spent as a local business man.

-Terry has owned both Pathfinder Travel and Associated Travel, and was involved with the Comox Valley Airport Commission.
+Terry has owned both Pathfinder Travel and Associated Travel,

 Along with his Board duties, Terry now works in seniors care.
-He enjoys being the weekend, holiday and relief Manager with Nova Pacific Care in Comox.
 He has also lent his efforts to the Comox Valley Chamber of Commerce, Tourism Comox Valley, Beaufort Association for the Mentally Handicapped, and as a Foster Parent.
 For Terry, it's an honour to be a part of the local credit union movement, which he views as the cornerstone of his community.